 Do not use the global shortcuts that are defined by Apple.
 So it is just like you have to experiment until you get a perfect match.
 Please make sure that it will not work when both the apps are open using the same shortcuts.
 For instance, if you have set command+B to quit iTunes and also to turn on and turn off Dark Mode and iTunes is currently active in such situation the shortcut key won’t work.

-Step #1: Click “Apple” icon and tap “System Preferences”.
+Step #1: Click the “Apple” Logo from the top Mac menu and tap “System Preferences”.

-Step #2: Next, open “Extensions” appear between Bluetooth and Sharing then click “Touch Bar”.
+Step #2: Next, open “Extensions” to appear between Bluetooth and Sharing then click “Touch Bar”.

 Step #3: Check that “Dark Mode” workflow is turned on.

 Step #4: Now, move back to “Keyboard” settings.